jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 template describe above, **DO NOT** save all, just save the last 4.

-Then stop the system application, make sure you restart it with the updated XML file and re-run the calibration script.
+Then stop the system application, make sure you restart it with the updated JSON IO file and re-run the calibration script.
 The results should improve:

 ::